microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 ## Additional Considerations for Secure Deployment

 The secure deployment defines a virtual network and multiple subnets, one for each service improving network isolation and data protection.
 Internet Protocol (IP) addresses and the corresponding Classess Inter-Domain Routing (CIDR)s are made available as Terraform parameters.
-Update the virtual network IP Addresses or CIDRs to avoid conflicts with your existing network(s), using the following variables in your `scripts/environments/local.env` file (*values shown are default values*)
+Update the virtual network IP Addresses or CIDRs to avoid conflicts with your existing network(s), then copy this block of variables into your `scripts/environments/local.env` file (*values shown are default values*)

 ```bash
 export TF_VAR_virtual_network_CIDR="10.0.0.0/21"